Workforce Innovation and Opportunity Act (WIOA) Adult and Youth Provisions

 Key themes in the bill include:

-CLASP will be releasing a detailed analysis of WIOA’s implications for low-income and low-skilled youth and adults in the coming weeks.
+CLASP has released a detailed analysis of WIOA’s implications for low-income and low-skilled youth and adults.
 We anticipate working closely with leaders and advocates in states and local communities over the coming year to support the implementation and expansion of workforce systems, policies, and practices that are grounded in research and experience, while also improving the education and employability of low-income people.
 In addition, we will work to ensure that newly designed regulations fully implement the bill’s focus on serving America’s most vulnerable workers.

 Specifically, we will work collectively to ensure that, through implementation: